qemus/qemu-docker/readme.md

     - Start the container and connect to port 8006 in your web browser.

-    - Wait until the download is finished, you will see the screen and can control it via the keyboard and mouse.
+    - You will see the screen and can control it via the keyboard and mouse.

     - Enjoy your brand new machine, and don't forget to star this repo!